 National Collections Centre

-Sam Jacob Studio were commissioned by the Science Museum Group to develop a strategic approach and high level masterplan for the National Collections Centre.
+Sam Jacob Studio has completed the first phase of a project for the National Collections Centre.

 The collection management facility for the Science Museum Group is housed in a new purpose-built home at the National Collections Centre in Wiltshire.

 This new facility provides the stable environmental conditions needed for the long-term preservation and care of the internationally significant Science Museum Group Collection.

 At 90m wide and 300m long, the facility is equivalent in size to 600 double decker buses.
 It features a spacious storage hall which contains 30,000 metres of shelving and huge open spaces ready to house the collection, conservation laboratories, research areas and photography studios.

 Over the next 2 years, 300,000 historic objects will be moved into their new purpose-built home including exotic items like the Tucker Sno-cat, which made the first motorised crossing of Antarctica, an inert Polaris missile and Avro Blue Steel missile, alongside collections of vehicles and transport, and those covering technology, science and medicine, drawn from across the SMG’s collections.

 To give organisational shape to the objects and movement around them, SJS has developed large scale architectural wayfinding elements.

 These include a large floor grid that uses colour and shape to provide structure for the arrangement of large objects as well as creating a striking landscape itself.
 Laid out across the huge area it acts to organise and locate objects as well as mark aisles and routes.
 The grid’s flexibility allows the arrangement of objects to change over time as elements of the collection move in and out of the facility.